-Expats moving to Paris are almost inevitably married to notions of a mythical city inhabited by intellectuals with nicotine-stained fingers, artists inspiring greatness and landmarks arguably more beautiful than any in the world.
+Expats moving to Paris are almost inevitably married to notions of a magical city inhabited by intellectuals with nicotine-stained fingers, artists inspiring greatness and landmarks arguably more beautiful than any other.

-It seems few foreigners planning to settle in the City of Light, even if only for a short while, arrive without preconceptions of their new cosmopolitan life.
-In many ways, this prefabricated belief can result in a considerably harder introduction to reality upon relocation.
+It seems few foreigners planning to settle in the City of Lights, even if only for a short while, arrive without preconceptions of their new cosmopolitan life and this can result in a considerably harder introduction to reality upon relocation.

-From its grand boulevards to its cobbled stone streets, Paris is certainly exceptional; nevertheless, it is hard to hold a candle to the many romanticised ideals created about the iconic capital.
+From its grand boulevards to its cobbled stone streets, Paris is certainly exceptional, but it's nevertheless hard to hold a candle to the many romanticised ideals created about the iconic capital.

-One point that expats can count on, however, is the city’s thriving, robust economy.
-As home to a number of Fortune 500 companies, and an intimidating number of global humanitarian and financial organisations, Paris is continental Europe’s largest economy and produces over a quarter of France's total GDP.
+One point that expats can count on is the city’s thriving, robust economy.
+As home to a number of Fortune 500 companies as well as global humanitarian and financial organisations, Paris is continental Europe’s largest economy and produces over a quarter of France's total GDP.

 Well-qualified French-speaking expats will find plenty of job options available and can take advantage of the infamous 35-hour work week and large allotment of holiday time.
 However, non-EU nationals will need to organise a work permit prior to arrival through an employer sponsor.
-Furthermore, it's important to note that unemployment in Paris is the highest it's been in years, so if expats do not speak French, have a fair amount of experience or hold impressive degrees, solidifying employment may be difficult.
+It's also important to note that unemployment in Paris is the highest it's been in years, so if expats don't speak French, have a fair amount of experience or hold impressive degrees, finding a job may be difficult.

 Alternatively, those learning the lingo, aggregating career skills or furthering their education can reap the benefits of the city’s impressive infrastructural assets and socialised services.

 One drawback to living in Paris, however, is the high cost of living.
-Accommodation, in particular, isn’t cheap and expats on a budget should be prepared to downsize and live far from the city centre.
-Furthermore, apartment-hunting can be challenging.
-Expats should expect to compete with large numbers of people for living space that they may not even be that passionate about.
+Accommodation is particularly expensive and expats on a budget should be prepared to downsize and live far from the city centre.
+Apartment-hunting can also be very challenging and expats should expect to compete with large numbers of people for living space that they may not even be that passionate about.